Google controls 92.51% of the search engine market* and is the world’s most visited website…

 …this is why so many site managers stuff their keyword(s) absolutely everywhere.

 Google is a clever machine, it knows when you’re keyword stuffing.
-But what makes this one of the worst SEO mistakes is the reader’s experience.
+And the reason that this is deemed in such a bad light by Google (and one of the biggest SEO mistakes) is because of the reader’s experience (aka the User Experience).

-Aim for a keyword density of between 0.5 to 2.5% of your text.
+Aim for a keyword density of approximately 2.5% of your text.
+Don’t get greedy!

 Copying is lazy, dumb and seriously uncool.

-If all you’re doing is finding high quality articles (that has taken a content creator hours of hard-work and research), hitting ‘cmd’ + c’, opening up a new post on your website and hitting ‘cmd + v’, you’re going to get penalised for this huge SEO mistake.
+If all you’re doing is finding high quality articles (that has taken a content creator hours of hard-work and research), hitting ‘cmd’ + c’ (copy), opening up a new post on your website and hitting ‘cmd + v’ (paste), you’re going to get penalised for this big SEO mistake.

 You’ve got a brain, think of something yourself!